 Red nods.
 “Same.
 It would be great to keep the band together if we can.
 That said, we should make sure we’re actually making the right choices.”

 “Do you guys know what goal factoring is?”
 Leaf asks.
 Red and Blue stare in confusion.
 “It’s a little like a pro and con list, but way better.
-I used to do them all the time, when I had trouble deciding what to try next.
+I used to do them all the time, when I had trouble deciding what career choice to try preparing for next.
 Mind if I borrow some paper, Red?”